takumin/sohinx-kvm-api/source/api/index.rst

 For each ioctl, the following information is provided along with a
 description:

+Capability
-  Capability: which KVM extension provides this ioctl.
-Can be 'basic',
-      which means that is will be provided by any kernel that supports API version 12 (see section 4.1), a KVM_CAP_xyz constant, which means availability needs to be checked with KVM_CHECK_EXTENSION (see section 4.4), or 'none' which means that while not all kernels support this ioctl, there's no capability bit to check its
+   which KVM extension provides this ioctl.
+Can be 'basic', which means that is will be provided by any kernel that supports API version 12 (see section 4.1), a KVM_CAP_xyz constant, which means availability needs to be checked with KVM_CHECK_EXTENSION (see section 4.4), or 'none' which means that while not all kernels support this ioctl, there's no capability bit to check its
    availability: for kernels that don't support the ioctl, the ioctl returns -ENOTTY.

+Architectures
-  Architectures: which instruction set architectures provide this ioctl.
-      x86 includes both i386 and x86_64.
+   which instruction set architectures provide this ioctl. x86 includes both i386 and x86_64.

+Type
-  Type: system, vm, or vcpu.
+   system, vm, or vcpu.

+Parameters
-  Parameters: what parameters are accepted by the ioctl.
+   what parameters are accepted by the ioctl.

+Returns
-  Returns: the return value.
-General error numbers (EBADF, ENOMEM, EINVAL)
-      are not detailed, but errors with specific meanings are.
+   the return value.
+General error numbers (EBADF, ENOMEM, EINVAL) are not detailed, but errors with specific meanings are.

 --------------------------------------------------------------------------------
 4.1 KVM_GET_API_VERSION
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: system ioctl
+:Type:          system ioctl
-Parameters: none
+:Parameters:    none
-Returns: the constant KVM_API_VERSION (=12)
+:Returns:       the constant KVM_API_VERSION (=12)

 This identifies the API version as the stable kvm API.
 It is not expected that this number will change.
 However, Linux 2.6.20 and